TadiT7/treble_experimentations_wiki/Nokia-1.md

 There's a bug when previous userdata from stock ROM using with this GSI ROM will make the pre-encrypted user's data in /data corrupted and make a infinite bootloop into TWRP when you pressed RESET PHONE.
 So basically.
 You can't perform Resetting phone over TWRP.
 Use stock recovery instead.

-Booting into Android causes screen went out for a few secs and then booting up again.
+Booting into Android causes screen went out for a few secs.
+The phone reboots after first boot.

 The phone is still pre-encrypted anyway.